-Compact (Ford Focus or similar) is the most frequently booked rental car type in Philippines.
+Compact (Hyundai Accent or similar) is the most frequently booked rental car type in Philippines.

 Based on car searches on KAYAK.
-The most popular cities to rent a car in Philippines are Manila (84% of total searches of users looking to rent a car in Philippines).
-Cebu City (3%) and Angeles City (3%).
+The most popular cities to rent a car in Philippines are Manila (71% of total searches of users looking to rent a car in Philippines).
+Cebu City (12%) and Davao City (3%).

 The style of driving in the Philippines depends on where you are.
 In metro areas like Cebu City and Manila, traffic jams and heavy pedestrian traffic is the norm.
 In rural areas, you’ll have to watch out for wildlife and varying road conditions.
 Tolls are present on all of the country’s major expressways, so be sure to have cash on hand when you’re traveling on these roads.
 Drivers must drive on the right side of the road.